 Our Early Years programme based on the IB PYP (International Baccalaureate Primary Years Programme) framework, gives children aged 3-6 their first opportunity to be introduced to school.
 Through play-based learning, we provide a safe, supportive environment that nurtures all aspects of development — cognitive, physical, social and emotional.
 Meaningful learning during children's early years is critical.
 Providing them with an engaging, age-appropriate environment allows them to develop core skills that will serve them in good stead for years to come.
 A quality early childhood education paves the way not only for future academic success but also places children on track to acquire life skills that will enable them to thrive in a diverse, ever-changing world.

-We provide early childhood programmes at our Nanyang campus in Jurong and our East Coast campus in Mountbatten.
+We provide early childhood and preschool programmes at our Nanyang campus in Jurong and One World Preschool, Mountbatten.

-We strive to provide every child with a world-class education rooted in international-mindedness and universal values, such as integrity and respect, with an emphasis on kindness and caring.
+We strive to provide every child in Singapore with a world-class preschool education rooted in international-mindedness and universal values, such as integrity and respect, with an emphasis on kindness and caring.

 A crucial component of our approach to international education is an emphasis on diversity.
 Our students and teachers represent more than 70 nationalities.
 To ensure a balance of nationalities and cultures, we have a cap of 30% on each nationality.
 Our teachers come from a variety of backgrounds and cultures, too.
 Many have ventured beyond their home countries to teach in other parts of the world before coming to OWIS.
 They enrich the classroom by bringing a wide range of experiences to our school community.

-To prepare children to become dynamic, compassionate leaders, we also incorporate character development into nearly every aspect of the curriculum.
+To prepare children to become dynamic, compassionate leaders, we also incorporate character development into nearly every aspect of the curriculum at our preschools in Singapore, starting from the nursery or Early Childhood 1 level.
 Kindness and empathy for others are among our core values, and we provide opportunities for our students to support charitable causes.
 We include our youngest learners in our "kindness campaign", getting them involved in service projects such as visiting residents of an elder care facility.

 At OWIS, we believe it's never too early to begin instilling other essential values such as responsibility, teamwork, respect and humility.
 Our teachers model these qualities each day, creating a nurturing environment in which children feel accepted and valued, giving them a sense of respect for themselves and others.

-As children's first encounter with international education, our Early Years programme lays critical foundations for learning during their most formative years.
+As children's first encounter with international education, our Early Years programme at our international preschools in Singapore lays critical foundations for learning during their most formative years.
 Our inquiry led approach allows children to build new skills and concepts, primarily through play.
 Teachers provide enough guidance to ensure children are on the right track while allowing them the freedom and flexibility to explore on their own and begin taking ownership of their learning.

 Structured play encourages children to test new ideas and discover the consequences of their actions.
 Our innovative, balanced approach incorporates age-appropriate activities that foster independence, self-confidence and a sense of responsibility.
 Cultivating these traits at an early age prepares children to navigate the transition to primary school successfully.
 Sensory activities and other engaging lessons develop children's natural curiosity and lay the groundwork for strong academic skills.
 Equally important, our well-rounded approach sets the stage for early critical thinking and real-world concept application.

-Your child is ready for the early childhood classroom when he or she is on track developmentally in several areas.
+Your child is ready for the preschool classroom when he or she is on track developmentally in several areas.
 Here are some indicators to look for:

 Children should have age-appropriate mastery of fine and gross motor skills.
 Gross motor skills include jumping, hopping, skipping and catching.
 Students have a good grasp of fine motor skills if they can easily pick up small objects, write basic letters and shapes, copy and cut simple shapes and manipulate building blocks.
 Children should also be in good health overall (vision, hearing and the like) and be able to manage self-care tasks — eating, dressing, grooming.